November 11, 2025

 Vanguard Senior Economist

 Notes: GDP growth is defined as the annual change in real (inflation-adjusted) GDP in the forecast year compared with the previous year.
-Unemployment rate is as of December 2025.
-Core inflation is the year-over-year change in the Consumer Price Index, excluding volatile food and energy prices, as of December 2025.
+Unemployment rate is as of December for each year.
+Core inflation is the year-over-year change in the Consumer Price Index, excluding volatile food and energy prices, as of December for each year.
 Monetary policy is the People’s Bank of China’s seven-day reverse repo rate at year-end.

 Source: Vanguard.